Schnittie/SchiffeVersenken/README.md

 # SchiffeVersenken
-There is a project due for our C++ Lecture, an implementation of the game Battleship against a cpu opponent
+This is a project due for our C++ Lecture, an implementation of the game Battleship against a cpu opponent

 To compile the project you will need to execute the following command: gpp...